Last Updated:

 Presently, the depot is being operated as the Stevenson Railroad Depot Museum.
 Displays feature items related to Native American culture, pioneer life and Civil War events.
 The eight-room hotel is used for storage.

-My resources for this article include the following:
+Resources for this article include the following:

 The Stevenson-related applications to the National Register of Historic Places